EmG3214/python-challenge/README.md

 For analysis of test poll (PyPoll) results and test bank (PyBank) info.

-Here are the Results of the pyBank analysis
+Here are the Results of the pyBank analysis:

 ![Alt text](image.png)

-Here are the results of the pyPoll Analysis
+Here are the results of the pyPoll Analysis:

 ![Alt text](image-1.png)

 please see main.py in each folder for code related to those analyses.